ibm-cloud-architecture/integration-hybrid-messaging/mqlight-sample/README.md

    2. node lib/secgwclient.js <gateway-id> --t <security-token>
    3. acl allow :5672

+## Setup a Secure Gateway service on Bluemix

+1. From the Bluemix Catalog, select Secure Gateway
+2. Click CREATE
+3. ADD GATEWAY
+4. Name GatewayToLocalMQ
+5. Add a destination, named OnPremMQ
+   * On-premises
+   * SoftLayer VM's IP address
+   * Port 5672
+   * Using TCP
+6. When the Secure gateway client on the SoftLayer VM is started, the gateway will show as connected.

 ## Run the app on Bluemix

 1. Download and extract the code
 2. cd into the app directory
 3. cf push mqlight-sample
-4. Create a Secure Gateway service, and define a gateway to connect to the remote MQ server, using:
-   * The SoftLayer VM's IP address
-   * Port 5672
-   * A userid and password with access to the SoftLayer VM
-5. Add the following environment variables to the sample app:
+4. Add the following environment variables to the sample app:
    * MQ_SERVER: The secure gateway’s cloud host
    * MQ_PORT: The secure gateway’s cloud port
    * MQ_USER: user
    * MQ_PASSWORD: password
-6. Bind the Secure Gateway service to the CF app
+5. Bind the Secure Gateway service to the CF app